ehong-tl/micropySX126X/README.md

 # micropySX126X
-Semtech SX126X LoRa driver for Micropython.
+Semtech SX126X LoRa driver for Micropython and CircuitPython.
-This micropython library is ported and modified from [RadioLib](https://github.com/jgromes/RadioLib) by jgromes.
+This library is ported and modified from [RadioLib](https://github.com/jgromes/RadioLib) by jgromes.
-This micropython library supports generic and Pycom variant micropython.
+This library supports generic and Pycom variant micropython as well as CircuitPython.
 Tested with:
 1. WiPy3.0 + Semtech SX1262MB1PAS shield (LoRa)
 2. WiPy3.0 + Ebyte E22-400M22S (LoRa)